A heavy message about the fall of Tyre.

 VERSE 11.
 He has stretched out his hand over the sea.
 He has shaken the kingdoms.
 The LORD has ordered the destruction of Canaan’s strongholds.

 Even there you will have no rest.
-Some people are never able to arrive at a state of spiritual rest.
+Some people never try to arrive at a state of spiritual rest.

 VERSE 13.
 Behold, the land of the Kasdim.
 This people didn’t exist.
 The Assyrians founded it for those who dwell in the wilderness.
 They set up their towers.
 They overthrew its palaces.
 They made it a ruin.